Some links in this post may be affiliate links

 Photo Credit: Hort Zone

 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
 Do not mist the leaves to avoid fungal diseases infestations.
-Check out these techniques on how to raise humidity for houseplants.

 Yellow leaves in Wax Begonia are due to two reasons.
 One cause of yellow leaves is too little light.